 Jojoba oil may help fight mild acne in some people and is not likely to cause severe side effects.
-Because of its noncomedogenic makeup and its similarity to sebum, it is possible that using jojoba oil could help regulate oil production in addition to treating and preventing breakouts.
+Because of its noncomedogenic makeup and its similarity to sebum, it can help regulate oil production in addition to treating and preventing breakouts.

-Jojoba oil may be used to make at-home acne treatments, or it may be included in commercially-available, over-the-counter skin care products.
-It may be used or found in products such as makeup removers, facial cleansers, face masks and moisturizers.
+Jojoba oil can be used to make at-home acne treatments, or it may be found in commercially available, OTC skin care products.
+You can choose among makeup removers, facial cleansers, face masks and moisturizers.

 It’s possible to experience an adverse reaction to jojoba oil, although it isn’t likely.
 If you do experience irritation or signs of a reaction, discontinue use and contact your doctor.

-If jojoba oil isn’t right for you, alternative oils include clary sage, juniper berry, lavender and tea tree oil–all of which must be diluted and patch-tested before use.
+If jojoba oil isn’t right for you, alternative oils include clary sage, juniper berry, lavender and tea tree oil – all of which can provide skin-boosting benefits.

 - Filipowicz, N., Kamiński, M., Kurlenda, J., Asztemborska, M., & Ochocka, J. R. (2003).
 Antibacterial and antifungal activity of juniper berry oil and its selected components.
 Phytotherapy Research, 17(3), 227-231. doi:10.1002/ptr.1110